Carbon-izer Presents Other Roads in Hays County

 HOPKINS STREET

-This is Highway 80 on the east side of the highway, this starts at Interstate 35 going west, with Hopkins Street East starting.
+This is Highway 80 on the east side of the highway, this starts at Interstate 35 going west, with Hopkins Street East starting at N. Guadalupe Street.

 H-E-B / 641 E. Hopkins Street